2. Project 0. Warm Up¶

 Please read the following instructions carefully:

-• This project is to be completed by each group individually.
+This project is to be completed by each group individually.
+Use your own code to complete the main parts of the tasks.

 The main purpose of Project 0 is to quickly convey the style and potential challenges of the course project to students who plan to dedicate their time to it.
 Its first part includes self-assessment questions from former students (credit: Chibin Zhang), and the second task is the initial step of Project 1, focusing on environment setup.